 Do not attempt to touch, disturb, kill or remove the animal.
 Remember, early detection in an area is vital to containing the disease and preventing it from spreading to other areas of the state

 See map of states and provinces with CWD cases.

 CWD History and Human Health

 Other states have dealt with CWD in wildlife populations for decades.
 It was first recognized in Colorado in 1967, and at that time, it was unique to North America.
-As of 2019, CWD has been detected in captive and free-ranging deer, elk, moose and reindeer in 25 states, four Canadian provinces, Norway, Finland and South Korea.
+As of 2021, CWD has been detected in captive and free-ranging deer, elk, moose and reindeer in over half of the US states, four Canadian provinces, Norway, Finland and South Korea.
 According to the U.S. Center for Disease Control, there has been no reported cases of CWD infecting people.
 However, CDC recommends that people do not eat meat from an animal that tests positive for CWD.